jamalhansen/personal-goals/README.md

 11. Be more active
 12. Read broadly and frequently
 13. Level up my bash skills
+14. Get back up to date with HTML 5 and CSS 3

 ### Short Term Goals
 - [ ] Have a smooth first week of school
 - [X] Complete Couch Coach Challenge
 - [ ] Give [intro talk](https://github.com/alamo-python-learners/alamo-python-learners/blob/master/meetups/2015-08-25/README.md) with Alamo Python Learners
 - [ ] Write a blog post on how to get started on Code Newbie Slack Channel

 ## Tasks